pyeve/events/events/docs/index.rst

 Introspection
 -------------
 The :class:`~events.Events` and :class:`~events._EventSlot` classes provide
 some introspection support.
-This is usefull for ex. for an atomatic event subscription based on method name patterns. ::
+This is usefull for example for automatic event subscription based on method name patterns. ::

     >>> from events import Events